TerryV8/click-count/docs/terraform_private_subnet.md

 # The private subnet for the back

+Since we want to create a Redis database cluster in the back-end:
+- we will add 3 back subnets for providing the resilience, the self-healing, ...
+- we will add the aws_elasticache_subnet_group to be referenced later on the aws_elasticache_replication_group module

-We are going to add some private subnet consisted of 3 back subnets of IP ranges:
+Here are our 3 back subnets of IP ranges:
 - 10.128.10.0/24
 - 10.128.11.0/24
 - 10.128.12.0/24